onlyquake/xonotic-wiki/Halogenes_Newbie_Corner.md

 [![Weapon Comboing](http://www.xonotic.org/m/uploads/2014/04/combo-thumb.png)](http://www.xonotic.org/m/uploads/2013/02/combo.png)

 First of all, Xonotic encourages the usage of weapon combos.
 How so?
 Well, if you shoot, you will have to wait a short while (the refire time) until that weapon is able to shoot again, unless you’re holding a constant or rapid fire weapon (currently only hagar and mg).
 The refire time is rather short so it doesn’t feel like limiting you much if you’re not aware of the concept of weapon combos.
 But if you switch your weapon immediately after you shoot, you can land a second shot with the second weapon faster than you would be able to with a second shot of the first weapon, as the refire time is longer than the weapon switch delay.
 This way you are able to deal more damage per second by combining different weapons.
-Additionally, combining weapons also enables you to combine the specific benefits of two weapons, like slowing down a fast target with crylink in order to be able to easier finish it off with an instahit gun such as nex.
+Additionally, combining weapons also enables you to combine the specific benefits of two weapons, like slowing down a fast target with crylink in order to be able to easier finish it off with an instahit gun such as vortex.

 Keyboard Setup
 --------------